b-lukaszuk/BS_wJ_eng/contents/randomness.md

 ```

 That seems to be it, we reached the end of this task.
 Together we developed a
-simplified library for random numbers generation and it wasn't that bad, was it?
+simplified library for random numbers generation and it wasn't all that bad, was
-Still, for practical reasons I would go with the baptized in fire
+it?
+Still, for practical reasons I would recommend to use the baptized in fire
 [Random.jl](https://docs.julialang.org/en/v1/stdlib/Random/).